Dr Nicholas Owen Ralph

 Dr Nicholas Ralph has a research focus on developing space-applications for neuromorphic sensors using new techniques for active sensing, event-based vision algorithms and machine vision system design.

-Nic's current projects range from satellite tracking for space situational awareness, development of neuromorphic space imaging systems, algorithm design and satellite payload design.
-Nic actively pursues the application of machine learning to optical and radio astronomy and electrical signalling in biology.
+Nic's current projects range from satellite tracking for space situational awareness, development of neuromorphic space imaging systems and payloads for operation on-orbit and in near-space.
+Nic actively pursues algorithm design and the application of machine learning to optical and radio astronomy.

 Dr Nic Ralph completed his PhD at the International Centre for Neuromorphic Systems (ICNS) and the MARCS Institute for Brain, Behaviour and Development at Western Sydney University, with a thesis on exploring space situational awareness using neuromorphic event-based cameras.
 Nic completed his Master of Research focusing on machine learning in radio astronomy and his Bachelor of Robotic and Mechatronic Engineering at Western Sydney University and Lulea University of Technology, Sweden.